joehahn/cryptocoin-tensorflow-demo/README.md

 that was also trained on this data; that curve shows that the LR model is only somewhat useful across the first month of testing data, with the LR model then veering away from reality at later times.
-The LR model's MAE was also twice that of the LSTM model, so LSTM was two times more accurate than the simplest of all machine-learning algorithms, and its predictions were much better behaved further into the future.
+The LR model's MAE was also twice that of the LSTM model, so LSTM was two times more accurate than the simplest of all machine-learning algorithms, and the LSTM predictions were much better behaved further into the future.

 ### Conclusions